 Two mountains make up the skiing region that is known collectively as Jackson Hole.
 Apres Vous Mountain boasts the bulk of the intermediate and advanced runs, while Rendezvous Mountain offers most of the opportunities for beginners and inexperienced skiers.
 Still, even the runs that are designated as “easy” can be intimidating to those without a whole lot of skiing experience.
 Steep, deep trails and an abundance of trees characterize most of the runs so if you want to test your mettle, you’d be hard pressed to find a better place to do so.

 Getting the Most Out of Your Visit

 You won’t find some of the most fabled runs in Jackson Hole on popular trail maps.
 If you really want to get into the middle of heart-pounding skiing opportunities, you’ll have to go off-trail to do so.
 Better still, you’ll want to hire a guide who can take you to the best spots.
 The only financially reasonable way to do this, though, is by going as a group.
-With everyone chipping in, it will be easy to hire a guide who can show you the best that Jackson Hole has to offer.
+With everyone chipping in, it will be easy to hire a local who can show you all the best that Jackson Hole has to offer.

 Beginner Runs in Jackson Hole

 If you’ve never strapped on a pair of skis before, Jackson Hole can seem intimidating.
 In fact, most beginners prefer to get their bearings at a less intense area before heading over to Jackson Hole.
 Still, there are places to get started - and plenty of lessons to be had, too.
 Green runs, like Eagle’s Rest and Teewinot, are ideal for anyone who isn’t well-versed in the sprt.
 Keep in mind, too, that beginner runs at Jackson Hole are akin to blue-rated runs elsewhere.